Battle of Hattin: Siege of Tiberias

 In late May, Saladin assembled the largest army he had ever commanded on the Golan Heights, around 40,000 men, including about 12,000 regular cavalry.
 He inspected his forces at Tell-Ashtara before crossing the River Jordan on 30 June.
 Saladin had unexpectedly gained the alliance of the Druze community based in Sarahmul led by Jamal ad-Din Hajji, whose father, Karama, was a longtime ally of Nur ad-Din Zangi.
 The city of Sarahmul had been sacked by the Crusaders on various occasions and according to Jamal ad-Din Hajji the Crusaders had even manipulated the Assassins into killing his three elder brothers.
 Saladin's army was organised as a centre and two wings: Gökböri commanded the left of the army, Saladin himself commanded the centre and his nephew, Al-Muzaffar Umar (Taki ad-Din), the right.

-The Crusader army gathered at Zippori, a well-watered position with a small castle, which had served as a mustering point in the event of Muslim intrusion from the east.
+The opposing Crusader army gathered at La Saphorie, a well-watered position with a small castle, which had previously served as a mustering point in the event of Muslim intrusion from the east.
 On this occasion, the Crusader force consisted of around 18,000–20,000 men, including 1,200 knights from Jerusalem and Tripoli and 50 from Antioch.
 Though the army was smaller than Saladin's, it was still larger than those usually mustered by the Crusaders.
 The levy of those who owed feudal service was extended, on this occasion of extreme threat, to include a call to arms of all able-bodied men in the kingdom.

 After reconciling, Raymond and Guy met at Acre with the bulk of the Crusader army.
 According to some European sources, aside from the knights there were a greater number of lighter cavalry and perhaps 10,000 foot soldiers, supplemented by crossbowmen from the Italian merchant fleet, and a large number of mercenaries (including indigenous Turcopoles) hired with money donated to the kingdom by Henry II, King of England.
 The army's standard was the relic of the True Cross, carried by the Bishop of Acre, who was sent on behalf of the ailing Patriarch Heraclius.